javiergarciacotado/java-patterns/02-design-patterns-creational/README.md

 #### When to use it

 - You don’t want to modify existing code when adding new families of instances to the program.
-- This constraint must be enforced since the family of related product objects is meant to be utilized together.
+- This constraint must be enforced since the family of related bankProduct objects is meant to be utilized together.

 #### Resources